F5Networks/f5-aws-cloudformation/supported/cluster/2nic/same-az-ha/readme.md

 ## Prerequisites and configuration notes
 The following are prerequisites for the F5 clustered 2-NIC CFT:
   - An AWS VPC with three subnets:
     - Management subnet (called Public in the AWS UI).
-This means you can get assistance if necessary from [F5 Technical Support](https://support.f5.com/csp/article/K25327565).
+The subnet for the management network requires a route and access to the Internet for the initial configuration to download the BIG-IP cloud library.
     - External subnet (called Private in the AWS UI).
     - NAT instance and associated network interface for network translation.
   - The AWS VPC must have **DNS Hostnames** enabled, and the VPC DHCP default option *domain-name = < region >.compute.internal domain-name-servers = AmazonProvidedDNS* is required.